tenzir/tenzir/web/docs/understand/operators/transformations/head.md

 # head

-Limits the input to the first N results.
+Limits the input to the first *N* results.

 ## Synopsis

 ```
-head [LIMIT]
+head [<limit>]
 ```

+## Description

+The semantics of the `head` operator are the same of the equivalent Unix tool: process a fixed number of events from the input.
+The operator terminates after it has reached its limit.

+## Options

+The operator has the following options.

-### Limit
+### limit

 An unsigned integer denoting how many events to keep.

 Defaults to 10.

-## Example
+## Examples

-Get the first ten results.
+Get the first ten events:

 ```
 head
 ```

-Get the first five results.
+Get the first five events:

 ```
 head 5